Mauricio-xxi/iron-car-racing/README.md

 ## Description

-Mini game based on a car that moves between three lanes, the car has to avoid the obstacles that stand in its way.
+Mini game based on a car that moves between three lanes, the car has to avoid the obstacles that stand in its way
-The goal is to travel as much as possible without crashing.
+The goal is to travel as much as possible without crashing

 ## MVP (CANVAS)